uswds/uswds/README.md

   You'll notice in our example above that we also outline a `stylesheets`, `images` and `javascript` folder in your `assets` folder.
 These folders are to help organize any assets that are unique to your project.

-3. To use the Standards on your project, you’ll need to reference the [CSS (*C*ascading *S*tyle *S*heets)](https://developer.mozilla.org/en-US/docs/Web/CSS) and JavaScript files in each HTML page or dynamic templates in your project.
+3. To use the Design System on your project, you’ll need to reference the [CSS (*C*ascading *S*tyle *S*heets)](https://developer.mozilla.org/en-US/docs/Web/CSS) and JavaScript files in each HTML page or dynamic templates in your project.

   Here is an example of how to reference these assets in your `index.html` file: